Sbh3213/Clock/README.md

 # Clock
 Digital Clock

-A simple digital clock made in React.
+A simple digital clock made in React using the State Hook.
+Styled with CSS.

 To Start